larntz/lemmy-directory/content/community/lemmy.blahaj.zone/ghazi.md

 ---
 title: "Ghazi-in-Exile"
 name: "ghazi"
 description: "A community for progressive issues, social justice and LGBT+ causes in media, gaming, entertainment and tech.
-Inofficial interim replacement for Reddit's r/GamerGhazi"
+Inofficial interim replacement for Reddit's r/GamerGhaziContent should be articles, video essays, podcasts about topics relevant to the forum.
+No memes, single images or tweets/toots/... please!Be respectful and civil with each other.
+No bigotry of any kind allowed.
+No gatekeeping and being rude to people who don't agree with you.
+Absolutely no TERFs and transphobia, racism, dismissing of war crimes and praise of fascists."
 type: community
-date: "2023-06-19 11:35:28"
+date: "2023-06-19 17:59:18"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.blahaj.zone/c/ghazi"
 host: lemmy.blahaj.zone
-lastmod: "1969-12-31 19:00:00"
+lastmod: "2023-06-19 12:20:10"
 published: "2023-06-16 16:13:56"
-subscribers: 22
+subscribers: 24
-posts: 7
+posts: 8
 comments: 4
-weight: 7
+weight: 8
 dau: 1
 wau: 1
 mau: 1